The goal of FACTUREE is to provide our customers with state-of-the-art procurement of custom parts in the digital age.

 FACTUREE is based in the so-called Osram Höfe in Berlin.

-The Osram Höfe are an historically important industrial monument in Berlin-Wedding.
-In the light bulb factory founded by Sigmund Bergmann, a former employee of Thomas Edison, in 1904, light bulbs were manufactured for the first time in Germany with the “Bergmann metal filament lamps”.
+The Osram Höfe is a historically important industrial monument in Berlin-Wedding.
+In this building, there used to be a light bulb factory founded by Sigmund Bergmann, a former employee of Thomas Edison.
+In1904, light bulbs were manufactured for the first time in Germany with the “Bergmann metal filament lamps”.
 By 1910, 16,000 of these had already been produced per day.
 Nine years later, the Bergmann factories became Osram GmbH, which continued to produce light bulbs at the site.

-Further information on the sometimes eventful history of our company headquarters can be found in the corresponding Wikipedia article (in German).
+Further information regarding the sometimes eventful history of our company headquarters can be found in the corresponding Wikipedia article (in German).